How To Recognize Summer Depression And What You Can Do To Manage It

 What Is Summer Depression?

 Summer depression is a form of depression that occurs specifically during the late spring and summer months.
 It's considered to be a form of seasonal affective disorder (SAD) – often referred to as "reverse seasonal affective disorder."
 In the United States, it's estimated that 4 to 6% of Americans experience SAD.
 The majority of American adults experience SAD during the winter months, yet only 10% experience summer depression, often referred to as "reverse seasonal affective disorder."

-Summer depression doesn't occur randomly, and it's believed that it returns at the same time each year, creating an observable pattern, which both patient and caregiver can identify.
+Summer depression doesn't occur randomly.
+It's believed that it returns at the same time each year, creating an observable pattern, which both the patient and caregiver can identify.